 Gem Mountain: Find lots of local materials such as Crabtree emerald, Wiseman and Brushy Creek aquamarine, as well as moonstones, garnet, citrine, amethyst, ruby, sapphire and others brought fresh to the mine daily.
 Gem Mountain is located on Highway 226 between Spruce Pine and the Blue Ridge Parkway, about an hour north of Asheville.
 13780 Highway 226 South, Spruce Pine

-Pisgah Forest Gem Mine: Located near the entrance of the Pisgah National Forest at Brevard, the mine feature Rubies, Sapphires, Emeralds, precious or semi-precious gems, fossils and megalodon teeth.
+Pisgah Forest Gem Mine: Located near the entrance of the Pisgah National Forest at Brevard, the mine feature Rubies, Sapphires, Emeralds, Aquamarine, Topaz and other precious or semi-precious gems and fossils.
+Covered indoor and outdoor mining for year round fun.
 3338 Asheville Hwy, Pisgah Forest

 Gem Mines near Franklin, North Carolina